 If they do freeze your account in these circumstances contact us for advice on what to do.
 There are copies of letters you can send to the Sheriff Officers and to your bank if they do freeze an account with benefits in it, though if you are in Edinburgh it could help to seek support from ECAP.

 So keep your money on the move and think carefully about what bank to entrust your cash to.
 Use variant names, initials and spellings to throw them off your scent and split your money across different accounts.
 Make life tough for them so they can’t make life tougher for you.

 THE THREAT OF BANKRUPTCY

-Currently – and up to at least 31 March 2021 – they can only make you bankrupt if you owe more than £10,000 – if you owe less than that, then it cannot be used.
+Up to at least 30 September 2022 they can only make you bankrupt if you owe more than £10,000 – if you owe less than that, then it cannot be used.
 They sometimes send out letters threatening bankruptcy even if you owe less than £10,000, just to try and scare you – don’t fall for it.
 (The figure of £10,000 is a temporary change to help people whose debts have increased due to coronavirus, the previous minimum debt level was £3,000.
-It is vital you check the current figure)
+It is vital you check the current figure, see this link )